ehsanrezaee/DotNetBackend/README.md

 - Use redis bus
 - Use jaeger as log stream
 - Use hangfire for background tasks and cron jobs
+- Use health check classes and health check UI to monitoring miroservices
 - Support multilanguage response
 - Use multi environment applications and apigateway
 - Standard API Resulting